Collateralized debt obligation: Underwriter

 The underwriter of a CDO is typically an investment bank, and acts as the structurer and arranger.
 Working with the asset management firm that selects the CDO's portfolio, the underwriter structures debt and equity tranches.
 This includes selecting the debt-to-equity ratio, sizing each tranche, establishing coverage and collateral quality tests, and working with the credit rating agencies to gain the desired ratings for each debt tranche.

 The key economic consideration for an underwriter that is considering bringing a new deal to market is whether the transaction can offer a sufficient return to the equity noteholders.
 Such a determination requires estimating the after-default return offered by the portfolio of debt securities and comparing it to the cost of funding the CDO's rated notes.
-The excess spread must be large enough to offer the potential of attractive IRRs to the equityholders.
+The excess spread must be large enough to offer the potential of attractive IRRs to the equity holders.

 Other underwriter responsibilities include working with a law firm and creating the special purpose legal vehicle (typically a trust incorporated in the Cayman Islands) that will purchase the assets and issue the CDO's tranches.
 In addition, the underwriter will work with the asset manager to determine the post-closing trading restrictions that will be included in the CDO's transaction documents and other files.

 The final step is to price the CDO (i.e., set the coupons for each debt tranche) and place the tranches with investors.
 The priority in placement is finding investors for the risky equity tranche and junior debt tranches (A, BBB, etc.) of the CDO.
 It is common for the asset manager to retain a piece of the equity tranche.
 In addition, the underwriter was generally expected to provide some type of secondary market liquidity for the CDO, especially its more senior tranches.

 According to Thomson Financial, the top underwriters before September 2008 were Bear Stearns, Merrill Lynch, Wachovia, Citigroup, Deutsche Bank, and Bank of America Securities.
 CDOs are more profitable for underwriters than conventional bond underwriting because of the complexity involved.
 The underwriter is paid a fee when the CDO is issued.